margamtarun/SOC-Analyst-Hands-On-Investigations/09-Phishing-Macro-Investigation/README.md

 ## Investigation Process

-### 1. Phishing Email Investigation
+### 1. Alert Triage

-The alert was reviewed to identify the sender, recipient, subject, and malicious attachment.
+The initial alert was reviewed to determine whether the phishing activity was genuine.

+The alert identified:

+- Event ID 93
+- Rule: SOC46 - Phishing Mail Detected - Excel 4.0 Macros
+- Severity: High
+- Type: Exchange
+- Result: True Positive
+- MITRE ATT&CK: T1566
+- Email Subject: RE: Meeting Notes
+- Source: trenton@tritowncomputers.com
+- Destination: lars@letsdefend.io

+The playbook confirmed:

+- The malicious file/URL was opened.
-The email was determined to contain a suspicious Excel attachment associated with the phishing alert.
+- The email was delivered to the user.
+- The URL/attachment was malicious.
+- The email contained an attachment or URL.

-### 2. Malware Analysis
+### 2. Malware / Attachment Investigation

-The Excel attachment was analyzed as part of the investigation.
+The Excel attachment was analyzed through the LetsDefend sandbox.

-The investigation determined that the attachment was harmful and identified associated malicious infrastructure.
+According to the investigation notes, the sandbox analysis determined that the Excel file was harmful and identified C2 addresses associated with the malicious activity.

-VirusTotal relationship information also showed files associated with the submitted archive, including dropped files that had security-vendor detections.

-The parent ZIP shown in VirusTotal was password-protected and received a 0/62 detection result.
-Therefore, the VirusTotal screenshots are treated as supporting relationship/context evidence rather than direct proof that the encrypted parent ZIP itself was malicious.
+The C2 addresses were then searched through Log Management to determine whether the malicious Excel file had been accessed or executed.

-### 3. Endpoint Investigation
+### 3. Endpoint Identification

+The source address identified during log investigation was searched through Endpoint Management.

-The affected endpoint was identified as:
+The investigation identified the affected endpoint as:

 LarsPRD

+Host IP:

 172.16.17.57

-Endpoint Terminal History showed execution of:
+Further endpoint investigation was performed on LarsPRD.

+### 4. Network and Host Activity

+The investigation notes state that LarsPRD's Browser History and Network Connections were reviewed.

+The investigation identified communication between LarsPRD and malicious addresses obtained during the sandbox analysis.

+This provided additional evidence that the malicious Excel attachment was executed and that the endpoint communicated with malicious infrastructure.

+### 5. Command History Investigation

+Terminal History on LarsPRD was reviewed to identify commands executed after the malicious Excel attachment was opened.

+The following command was observed:

+`regsvr32.exe -s ../iroto1.dll`

+The command was executed on 13.06.2021 at approximately 14:21.

+A second related execution was also observed:

 `regsvr32.exe -s ../iroto.dll`

-and

-`regsvr32.exe -s ../iroto1.dll`
+at approximately 14:20.

-The `regsvr32.exe` command associated with the Excel 4.0 macro was executed twice at approximately:
+The execution of `regsvr32.exe` was significant because the LetsDefend investigation notes specifically state that the `regsvr32` command included in the Excel 4.0 macro was run.

-13.06.2021 14:20
-13.06.2021 14:21

-This provided direct endpoint evidence of command execution associated with the malicious macro activity.

 ---

 ## Key Findings

+- The alert was generated from a real phishing attack.
-- A phishing email containing an Excel 4.0 macro attachment triggered the alert.
+- The phishing email contained an Excel 4.0 macro attachment.
-- The attachment was determined to be harmful during the investigation.
+- The email was delivered to the targeted user.
-- The affected endpoint was LarsPRD.
+- The malicious file was opened.
+- Sandbox analysis identified the Excel attachment as harmful.
+- C2 addresses were obtained during sandbox analysis.
-- Malicious activity was associated with the endpoint after the attachment was opened.
+- Log Management showed access associated with the malicious Excel file.
-- `regsvr32.exe` execution was observed on LarsPRD.
+- The affected endpoint was identified as LarsPRD.
+- LarsPRD communicated with malicious addresses.
+- Terminal History showed execution of `regsvr32.exe`.
-- The command was executed twice.
+- The `regsvr32` command was executed twice.
-- VirusTotal relationship data showed associated dropped files with security-vendor detections.
 - The incident was classified as a True Positive.
 - The affected system was successfully contained.